khakhalin/notes/00_words_to_lookup.md

 * Bloom filter (refs: [1](https://dominikschmidt.xyz/bloom-filter/))
 * summarize [Python sets](https://docs.python.org/2/library/sets.html)
 * Make sure [this list from geekforgeeks](https://www.geeksforgeeks.org/top-10-algorithms-in-interview-questions/) is exhausted
-* repeat heap, now with deletion
 * implement Dijsktra
-* implement red-black tree?
 * collision-detection algorithms
 * https://en.wikipedia.org/wiki/Universal_approximation_theorem
 * refresh "read from a console" and read from file in Python
-* dual bases: why is this term a thing?
-How does it help?
-Describe here: [[la_01]]
-* How come stochastic gradient descent provides regularization?
-Why adding bagging to GBM, for example, can be considered a case of regularization? [[05_Ensembles]].
-* Do we have 2 different descriptions from Gram-Smidt: in [[la_01]] and in [[02_Regression]]?
-Can we isolate and combine?
-* Figure out that connection between ridge regression and and PCA that I've started in the ridge regression chapter!
-Seems important and reasonably doable, no? [[02_Regression]].
 * Command line intro: https://learnpythonthehardway.org/book/appendixa.html
 * https://www.geeksforgeeks.org/binary-search-tree-set-2-delete/
 * Go through all subtopics here: